verbit-ai/verbit-streaming-python-sdk/README.md

 ## Purpose

-This package is the __reference implementation__ for Verbit's Streaming API.
+This package is a Python SDK for Verbit's Streaming Transcription API.
+It can also be used as a reference implementation for porting to other programming languages.
+You can use it as-is (see installation instructions below), or use it as an example for implementing your own custom client.

 It is a client SDK for streaming media to, and getting responses from Verbit's Speech Recognition services, via a standard WebSocket connection.